-Whether you’re the ultimate wine enthusiast or looking to make wine your profession, WSET offers a range of qualifications for every type of student.
-The Wine & Spirit Education Trust accommodates 12 different languages and is accessible in several counties.
+Whether you’re the ultimate wine enthusiast or looking to make wine your profession, Wine & Spirit Education Trust (WSET) offers a range of qualifications for every type of student.
+In addition, they accommodate 12 different languages and are accessible in several counties.
 So what exactly is available through this institute?

-For an overview of all wine certifications, including reviews of WSET, CMS, and NWS, you can check out our Sommelier Certification 101 page.
+For an overview of all wine certifications, including reviews of the Court of Master Sommeliers and the National Wine School, you can check out our Sommelier Certification 101 page.
 For online sommelier certifications, please review our online wine courses page.

 For anyone just starting in wine, this qualification is ideal.
 The course focuses on introducing different types of wine by learning the deductive tasting method.
-Other topics include common grapes and their characteristics, core food and wine pairing concepts, and how to describe wine accurately.
-Upon completing a 30-multiple question assessment, a lapel pin and a certificate are granted.
+Other topics include typical grapes and their characteristics, core food, wine pairing concepts, and describing wine accurately.
+Upon completing a 30-multiple-question assessment, a lapel pin and a certificate are granted.

 Level 2 Award in Wines

 The L2 certificate builds on the knowledge gained in L1 and introduces more in-depth topics.
-Students study a variety of different grapes and how environmental, winemaking, and maturation affects these wines.
-Additionally, sparkling wine, fortified wine and major wine regions are introduced.
+Students study various grapes and how environment, winemaking, and maturation affect these wines.
+In addition, sparkling wine, fortified wine, and major wine regions are introduced.
 The exam has two parts: a 50-multiple choice question assessment and a blind wine tasting.
 Upon successful completion, a lapel pin and certificate are awarded.

 Level 3 Awards in Wines

-Level 3 is considered a professional qualification, especially for those who are building a career in wine.
-The course provides an in-depth exploration into viticulture, fermentation, aging, and distributing wine.
+Level 3 is considered a professional qualification, especially for building a career in wine.
+The course provides an in-depth exploration of viticulture, fermentation, aging, and distributing wine.
 Sparkling, fortified, and still wines of the world are also presented.
 The tasting portion of this course is also thorough: students are required to evaluate and describe wine at a professional level.

-The assessment consists of three parts: a 50-multiple question portion, a short written paper, and a blind tasting.
+The assessment consists of a 50-multiple-question portion, a short written paper, and a blind tasting.
 To receive a lapel pin and certificate, all three sections are required.
-Students are also able to use ‘WSET 3’ as part of their professional signature.
+Students can also use ‘WSET 3’ as part of their professional signature.

-Apart from the wine qualifications offered by the WSET, there are also qualifications available in spirits and sake.
+Apart from the wine qualifications offered, there are also qualifications available in spirits and sake.